 I felt a sense of kinship when she wrote about her acceptance into the Harvard Law School.
 She hadn’t really thought about whether or not law was her thing.
 Rather, acceptance into such a prestigious institution was a public affirmation of competency and being deemed “good enough” to run with the nation’s elite.
 (I definitely relate to that feeling!)
 She completed her training, passed the bar, and worked for a few years in a law firm before realizing that it wasn’t fulfilling.
 Not surprisingly, her mother had a no-nonsense response when hearing of her daughter’s bourgeoning sense of disquiet: “Make money first and worry about happiness later.”

 While continuing with her law practice, Michelle orchestrated a series of interviews that eventually helped her launch a career in public service – first in government and later in not-for-profit settings.
-She also found mentors who provide invaluable professional guidance while helping her navigate the joys and challenges of being a working mother.
+She also found mentors who provided invaluable professional guidance while helping her navigate the joys and challenges of being a working mother.
 To all appearances, she seems to have achieved her twin objectives of working with purpose and parenting with care.

 Being thrust into the limelight as a political wife brought a whole new set of challenges.
 She took her responsibility as the first African American First Lady seriously – a debt to all the pioneering women who preceded her.
 She focused several initiatives on children to stem the tide of childhood obesity and to provide supports to help them succeed in life.
 As she says, kids will invest more of themselves when they feel that they are invested in… when they are told (and shown) that they matter.